-- It grows well in warm, sunny and humid climate.
-Although, both excessive rainfall and low moisture in soil is detrimental.
-The soil condition may depend on the raining conditions: either a soil that retains moisture for long periods or sandy loam that are good under irrigated condition. - You can start sowing from January until the end of April, the sooner the better since it leaves much more time to the chili to ripen before the end of the summer.
+- You can start sowing from January until the end of April, the sooner the better since it leaves much more time to the chili to ripen before the end of the summer.
 You can start sowing indoors, after the last frost, on the surface of a moist, free-draining compost, do not use garden soil.
 Germination usually takes 7 to 10 days, after which you can move your seedlings to a warm and sunny windowsill.
 The soil should be moist but not wet.
 When your seedlings are big enough to handle with, transplant them into bigger individual pots or wait a bit more to transplant them directly to their final positions in your garden, into well prepared beds of fertile, moist and well-drained soil.
 Space the plants 50 cm apart.
 Water them regularly and pinch out the growing tip of the first flowering shoots to promote a better harvest.
 Harvest before the first frost by cutting the chill peppers from the plant.
-Water when the top of the soil dried out. - Keep in mind that your plant may require insect pollination to from fruit.
-If there's no insect, you may see your plant flower but never set fruits.
-Try hand pollination with watercolor paintbrush. - To store your chillies, you can either dry them of freeze them.
+Water when the top of the soil dried out. - To store your chillies, you can either dry them of freeze them.
 Drying will take 4 to 5 weeks in a warm and well-ventilated spot.

-- Food and Medicinal purposes - It protects from cancer because it is loaded with antioxidants, and keeps prostate problems at bay.
-It reduces cholesterol and prevents the formation of blood clots.
-It lower the body temperatures.
-The heat produced by the chillies acts as an effective pain-reliever, as a digestive and anti-ulcer aid.
-Great for healthy eyes, skin and immune system.
-It helps fight sinus congestion, to relieve migraines and muscle, joint and nerve pain. - Use it dry or fresh in any recipes.
+- Food and Medicinal purposes - Use it dry or fresh in any recipes.
 Pills form or powder. - You can make a decoction to apply on infected area or a tincture to be taken at the beginning of meals.